Fearlein/XPL-EX-CANARY/APPHELP.md

 LSPOSED
 -----
 Why when I check "Settings Storage" in LSPOSED under "XPLEX" it Un-Checks ? <br>
 That's fine, as long as you SELECTED IT ONCE and REBOOTED THAT ONE TIME.
-If you are not sure Select it again Reboot keep that in memory you selected it so you dont have to again.<br>
+If you are not sure Select it again Reboot keep that in memory you selected it so you don't have to again.<br>